xumi1993/docs-post/source/seismo/specfem3d/mesh.md

 :::

 where the {math}`f(n)` is the normalized frequency at {math}`n'th` data point. {math}`N` is the number of data points. {math}`dt` is the sampling interval.
-It is more common to define the cut-off frequency as the half power point: where the filter response is reduced to 0.5 (-3 dB) in the power spectrum, or {math}`1/\sqrt{2} \approx 0.707` in the amplitude spectrum.
+It is more common to define the cutoff frequency as the half power point: where the filter response is reduced to 0.5 (-3 dB) in the power spectrum, or {math}`1/\sqrt{2} \approx 0.707` in the amplitude spectrum.
 Therefore, the normalized cutoff frequency is

 :::{math}
 f_{cut} = \frac{\alpha}{\pi}\sqrt{-\ln(0.707dt)}